nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/openvpn/index.md

 Also, attach a Floating IP to this instance so you can ssh into it from outside.

-Create a new Security Group that is listening on **UDP port 1194** as shown below:
+Create a new Security Group i.e. "**openvpn**" that is listening on **UDP port 1194** as shown below:

 ![OpenVPN Security Rule](images/openvpn_security_rule.png)

+The Security Groups attached to the OpenVPN server should look similar to the image
+below:

-All Security Groups attached to the OpenVPN Server looks like as shown below:
+The Security Groups attached to the OpenVPN server includes "**default**", "**ssh_only**" and "**openvpn**".
+It should look similar to the image shown below:

 ![Security Groups](images/security_groups.png)